chrisgrieser/alfred-reddit-browser/README.md

 	- <kbd>⇧⏎</kbd>: Open URL (if external link).
 	- <kbd>⇧</kbd> or <kbd>⌘Y</kbd>: Preview the result.
 You can use the arrow keys to preview to the next result.
 Mostly useful for images.

-Some settings only take affect after refreshing.
-You can manually force refreshing all subreddits via `:reddit`, but doing so will also clear all visitation icons, reading positions, and new/old marks.

 ## Credits
 <!-- vale Google.FirstPerson = NO -->
 __About Me__